SepCy/GOON-V2/backend/README.md

 ### Navigate into the project folder

-You need first to open the **Nginx folder** this service is the starting point for our application, his job is to do to the reverse proxy for any request comming from the user side.
+You need first to open the **Nginx folder** this service is the starting point for our application, doing the reverse proxy for any request comming from the user side.
 Here is an example :

 ```mermaid